bridgetwes/unbox-copyright/readme.txt

 e.g.

-1. Upload the plugin files to the `/wp-content/plugins/unbox-copyright` directory.
+1. Upload the plugin files to your WordPress site's `/wp-content/plugins/unbox-copyright` directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Add the block where you want your copyright line to appear.
 4. Enter your copyright line.